 Unfortunately for 65% of the population, point-to-point taxi rides can only be booked in Auckland and Palmerston North.

 You’ll earn 1 Airpoints Dollar for every $50 spent, which is calculated on the total booking amount.
-For a booking under $50, you will still earn a minimum of one Airpoints Dollar.
+For a booking under $50, you will still earn a minimum of 1 Airpoints Dollar.

 Quote your Airpoints Membership number when making a prepaid taxi or transfer booking on their dedicated website.

-Blacklane is a luxury airport transfer, point-to-point and hourly (think weddings or parties) car service.
+Blacklane is a luxury airport transfer and hourly (think weddings or parties) car service.
 They are available in Auckland, Christchurch, Queenstown and Wellington.

 - Business Class: equivalent to UberBLACK